 Exit/Exit Strategy An "event" (or transaction) when shareholders are first able to sell their shares for cash (a.k.a. "liquidity").
 Usually this means either the company is sold to a larger company, or the shareholders are allowed to sell shares on the stock market (IPO).
 Investors usually need an exit in order to see a return on their investment (i.e., someone needs to buy their shares of stock at a much higher price than what they originally paid).
 Investors want some sense of the company's "exit strategy' before investing.
-Due Diligence The background checking that investors will do before investing: technical, marketing, financial, legal, and personal (about the entrepreneurs) Corporation (S, C) Only corporations can issues shares of stock.
-Corporations also provide some levels of legal protection to the managers and founders.
-Corporations have tax liabilities (and other similar ramifications).
-Almost all investors need to invest in a corporation, not other forms of a company.
+Due Diligence The background checking that investors will do before investing: technical, marketing, financial, legal, and personal (about the entrepreneurs) Corporation (S. C.) protection to the manaders and founders Almost all investors need to invest in a corporation, not other forms of a company.
 LLC (Partnership) A form of a company that is very easy and inexpensive to establish.
 LLC = limited liability corporation LLCs are in, in effect, partnerships.
 There are no "shares of stock" and it is difficult to include investors or incentivize employees or even confounders.
 Sole Proprietorship "The owner is the business."
 Often consulting businesses and freelancers are sole proprietorships.
 For tax and legal liability, the owner is the same as the company.
 Sole proprietorships rarely have outside investors.
 Board of Directors A group of individuals elected by the shareholders of a corporation to oversee the management of the company, and to make major decisions for the corporation, on behalf of the shareholders Scale / Scalable Growth To grow fast (in market share, and/or revenues)-particularly the ability to grow exponentially, while only using incremental resources Venture investors usually look for businesses with the potential to scale.
 E.g., with \$1M investment, can the company grow to \$200M in 5 years?
 (Market) Traction Evidence that customers are buying and using your product or service-enough such that investors believe that this customer adoption can continue and grow Market Validation/ Customer Validation Evidence from customers that your product/service will gain wide acceptance.
 Market validation is different than traction in that this evidence doesn't have to come from customers.
 Partnering with a large or credible company could constitute validation (e.g., a partnership with Google or Facebook).
 Market validation (and traction) are important pieces of evidence that investors look for when deciding to invest.
 Most startups lack a solid track record of revenues and profits, thus investors look for other evidence of future success: traction and market validation.